 Your pet’s appetite should return within approximately 24 hours after surgery.
 You can then start to gradually reintroduce their regular food.
 If you notice their appetite hasn’t come back within 48 hours, get in touch with your veterinarian (or vet surgeon if your veterinarian has referred you to one).
 Loss of appetite can be a symptom of infection.

 Following surgery, the veterinarian will dedicate time to explaining any medications or pain relievers they have prescribed for your pet so you’ll be able to prevent infection and manage post-surgery pain or discomfort.

 The vet will explain the dose needed, how often you should administer the medication and how to do so safely.
-Ensure these instructions are followed carefully to prevent unnecessary pain as your pet recovers, and to eliminate risk of side effects.
+Ensure these instructions are followed carefully to prevent unnecessary pain as your pet recovers and to eliminate the risk of side effects.
 Ask follow-up questions if you are unsure of any instructions.

 Some pets experience anxiety post-surgery or may be high-strung.
 In these cases, your vet may also prescribe sedatives or anti-anxiety medication to help your pet stay calm while they heal.

 A word of caution: Never administer human medications to your pet without first consulting your veterinarian.
 While medications for people help us feel better, they are dangerous for our pets.